Institutional Biosafety Committee

 Excluded Strains of HHS and USDA Select Agents and Toxins

 Select agent regulations (7 CFR Part 331, 9 CFR Part 121, and 42 CFR Part 73) established a mechanism by which an attenuated strain of a select biological agent or toxin that does not pose a severe threat to public health and safety, animal health, or animal products may be excluded from the requirements of the select agent regulations.
 The Federal Select Agent Program has determined that the attenuated select agent strains or less toxic select toxins identified below are not subject to the requirements of the select agent regulations.
 It should be noted that any excluded select agent strain or modified toxin will be subject to the regulations if there is a reintroduction of factor(s) associated with virulence, toxic activity, or other manipulations that modify the attenuation resulting in a restoration or enhancement of virulence or toxic activity.
 Additionally, excluded select agent strains or modified toxins are not exempt from the requirements of other applicable regulations or guidelines including NIH guidelines, USDA/APHIS permits, and IBC oversight at this institution.
+Read here for more information about the excluded strains of HHS and USDA Select Agents and Toxins.

 • Attenuated Strains of USDA-only Select Agents Excluded: